Amsterdam/dashboard_onderwijs_po/README.md

 commands you will get a locally running version of the webservice at HTTP port 8000.

+Get the storage password from the password manager and set the corresponding environment variable:

+    export ONDERWIJS_OBJECTSTORE_PASSWORD=...

 ```bash
 docker-compose build
 docker-compose up -d database